Extend the Flowcore CLI

 Add a new plugin

-then you can link the plugin to the flowcore cli to test it
+flowcore new plugin <plugin-name>Then you can link the plugin to the Flowcore CLI to test it

 Stream

-then you can create a new command under the src/commands/stream
+yarn add @flowcore/cli-plugin-corenpm install @flowcore/cli-plugin-coreThen you can create a new command under the src/commands/stream directory.

 import { OutputService, SourceEvent, StreamFlags } from "@flowcore/cli-plugin-core";import type { Logger } from "@flowcore/cli-plugin-config";import { ux } from "@oclif/core";